sfletche/ol3-marco-test/README.md

   * does not work on many basemaps due to security concerns (CORS issues)
     * see [this question](http://stackoverflow.com/questions/2390232/why-does-canvas-todataurl-throw-a-security-exception) and [this question](http://stackoverflow.com/questions/20424279/canvas-todataurl-securityerror)
   * However, it does work with OSM and it's working with local geojson and S3 map tiles...I think the basemap issue is a big one...will likely want to stick with one of the current strategies (phantomjs, or printing from browser)
+* Preload - not sure I see the difference...

 ### Known Gaps